open-neuromorphic/open-neuromorphic.github.io/content/page/events/index.md

 Trevor is also passionate about reproducible science, particularly when complex software pipelines are involved.
 In 2013, he started a development effort to reimplement the Nengo neural simulator from scratch in Python, which has now grown to a project with over 20 contributors around the world.

-## 2023-02-14: Giorgia Dellaferrera: PEPITA - A forward-forward alternative to backpropagation
+## 2023-02-14: Giorgia Dellaferrera, PEPITA - A forward-forward alternative to backpropagation

 ![Giorgia Dellaferrera](giorgia-dellaferrera.jpeg)